Category Archives: support

 Because I’m not constantly battling mania or depression, I’ve been able to work a consistent program of recovery.
 And it’s been stunningly easy.
 I used to look at other alcoholics and addicts who had acquired significant sober time and think, “how the fuck do you do that?”
 Now I understand how.
 “When someone is happy ” says my therapist Larry, “they don’t feel the need to use drugs.”
 Yes, it was that simple.

-For years, I’ve heard recovered addicts and alcoholics (primarily old-timers, or members of more regimented groups), state from podiums that psychiatric medications should be considered a relapse.
+Sadly, however, some seem unable to separate the effects of street drugs from psychiatric medication, and this has brought about a resentment I’ve held agains some in the rooms of recovery for a long time.
+For years, I’ve heard recovering addicts and alcoholics (frequently longtime members of the program, aka “old-timers,” or members of more regimented groups), state from podiums that psychiatric medications should be considered a relapse.
 “I don’t take ANYTHING that affects me from the neck up,” they pontificate with cocksure pride in their ability to live a perfectly happy life, any psychological problems they may be facing cured miraculously by the wonders of their program.

 Fuck you, I say.
-Fuck you hard, you fucking fucker.
+Fuck you hard, you fucking fuckers.
+Uncharitable?
+I don’t care.

 This kind of talk is not only dangerous, it can be construed as attempted murder in my book.
 Too many people…in recovery and out….already fear the stigma of mental illness, and resist diagnosis.